-To begin, though, let’s understand what a password manager is and what a Single Sign-on (SSO) solution does.
-A password manager is a tool widely used by consumers and businesses to store passwords for online accounts on a computer or mobile device and is secured by a Master Password.
+To begin, though, let’s understand what a password manager is and what a single sign-on (SSO) solution does.
+A password manager is a tool widely used by consumers and businesses to store passwords for online accounts on a computer or mobile device, and it is secured by a Master Password.
 In some cases, your encrypted data may be backed up on the cloud.

 Access to this sensitive data is a huge responsibility.
 In the event of a security breach, an attacker could gain access to internal systems, sensitive employee data, personal information, passwords, and account information.
 We do not know all of the details of the OneLogin breach, but, in theory, that much may have been exposed.

 From Day 1, we built our company around one core principle: a zero-knowledge architecture.
 This means Dashlane does not need and more importantly has strictly no access to the data of its users.
 We believe that your passwords and personal data should always be secure, private, and accessible to only you.
 Our zero-knowledge architecture has been granted a U.S. patent and we believe it is the most robust in the industry.
 This is a fundamental difference with companies who retain some form of access to the data of their users, even if they make every effort to protect it.

 To go into more detail, we’ve based our U.S. patented security architecture on three core principles:

 “Trust No One”: We never trust any server, code, or user our product interacts with, including Dashlane’s servers.
 This is why every user has a unique Master Password that only they know, which encrypts their data and is never stored or transmitted in any form.
 This model comes with a consequence: if you lose your Master Password, Dashlane cannot recover your it for you and cannot even offer you a hint of it.